dylanbyars/rss/README.md

 # TODO

-- [ ] document what an A record is
+- [ ] Fix the SSL certificate generation script
+- [ ] investigate moving miniflux to a subdomain. what changes will I need to make to the nginx config? the DNS records?